andreyorst/SimpleClangFormat.vim/README.md

 # SimpleClangFormat.vim

-Simpler usage of clang-format in Vim and Neovim.
+Simpler usage of clang-format in Vim and NeoVim.

 ## What this plugin do:

 This Plugin adds new command: `:ClangFormat`.
-It invokes `clang-format` over whole file by default, and supports ranges and tab-completions.

-You can specify a style in this command:
+You can specify a style:

 - `:ClangFormat llvm`
 - `:ClangFormat Mozilla`